infotexture/ot-mkdocs-demo/docs/parameters/parameters-base.md

 -   **args.draft**

-    Specifies whether the content of <draft-comment\> and <required-cleanup\> elements is included in the output.
+    Specifies whether the content of &lt;draft-comment&gt; and &lt;required-cleanup&gt; elements is included in the output.
 The allowed values are yes and no; the default value is no.

     Corresponds to the XSLT parameter DRAFT in most XSLT modules.